-I studied theatre at university training with actors and directors from Roy Hart Theatre, Grotowski and Odin Teatret.
+I studied theatre at University of Birmingham.
+I did a number workshops and residencies with Roy Hart Theatre, Grotowski and Odin Teatret.
 In 1993 I founded Para Active Theatre with Bill Aitchison as a physical theatre/performance art project presenting at venues like The Slaughterhouse, Cooltan Arts in Brixton and in a group show in the Old Synagogue in Brick Lane with The Consumerist Theatre of Desire.

-I re-founded Para Active in 1997 with Persis-Jade Maravala (now of ZUUK) and began developing immersive ritual theatre.
+I founded Para Active Theatre in 1993 with Bill Aitchison and when we split I continued the company with Persis-Jade Maravala (now of ZUUK) and began developing immersive ritual theatre.
 We performed a show called the Onion Bar at Stratford Circus, London and The Tobacco Factory, Bristol as well as site-specific versions at Valentines Mansions in Gants Hill.
 In 2003 the focus intensified after attending a workshop with Guillermo Gomez-Pena at CPR in 2003 we became more politically involved.
 He godfathered an immersive live art gig show called the Zoo-oid Fight Night Experience at Stratford Circus and in Edinburgh.
 We subsequently worked with him in West Bromwich in 2005 and Bristol in 2007.
-There were lots spin-offs from this performance versions appearing at Duckie, LIFT festival, a Sardinian festival, a South Bank refugee festival.
+There were lots of spin-offs from this performance with versions appearing at Duckie, LIFT festival, a Sardinian festival in 2005, a South Bank refugee festival.
 Our marketing ploys and our ambition was to raise the status of BAME, refugee and disability artists.
-I left Para Active in 2007, and resumed teaching, rejoining briefly to work on Hotel Medea in 2011 at the Edinburgh Festival.
+I left Para Active in 2007, and resumed teaching, rejoining briefly to work on Hotel Medea in 2008 and in 2011 at the Edinburgh Festival.

 In 2012 I founded MAS productions with Nwando Ebizie and created the Afro-futurist pop star persona of Lady Vendredi: a hybrid of performance art, exploitation cinema, ritual gig-theatre and Haitian vodou dance.
 We performed mainly one off gigs in music venues, art galleries and festivals until in 2016 when we had a 5 star run at Soho Theatre funded by GftA, PRS & a Soho commission.
 We also released a 4-track 12” EP of Lady Vendredi’s music to promote the show.
 I enrolled on the MA Practice as Research programme at University of Kent and used the Passion as my research project, graduating with an MA in 2016.
-In 2017 three other artists joined us and we became a collective doing our first company residency: Your Reality is Broken at Yinka Shonibare Guest projects funded by GftA, PRS and an Arts Admin bursary.
+In 2017 the performers in The Passion joined us and we became a collective doing our first company residency: Your Reality is Broken at Yinka Shonibare Guest projects funded by GftA, PRS and an Arts Admin bursary.
 This involved an R&D of Nwando’s dance installation 20mins of Action, ASMR performances, ritual installations, collaborations with neuroscientists, and a variety of workshops exploring the neuroscience of perception and performance art ritual.
 We ran a DIY workshop at the South Bank Centre on sensory immersion and deprivation and won a commission to curate the Friday Night Spectacular at The Wellcome Collection at the end of 2017.
-This involved programming and creating thirty individual events with over forty performers.
+This involved programming and creating thirty individual events with a team of fifty performers, artists and crew.
 I was artistic director of the event and directed four individual performances.
 It was a very successful with almost 3,000 people attending.
 In addition to the work from Guest Projects it also included a talk on post-truth by Matthew d’Ancona, Haitian vodou dance workshops and performances and installations exploring the perception of smell as a ritual therapy activity, a flavour tripping choir concert and an interactive visual disturbances space.